araujo-luis/migrationsverket-appointment/README.md

 # Swedish Migrationsverket Appoitment Alert App

-Since getting a slot at the Swedish Migration Agency (Migrationsverket) you need to look at the site over and over again, at some point you will get exhausted.
+Getting a slot at the Swedish Migration Agency (Migrationsverket) is not that easy, you need to look at the site over and over again.
 This is a tedious way to find a slot and schedule your appointment.

 The intent of this app is to automate this process so you can go to the site when there is a slot available in a date range you set up previously.
 It sends a request every certain period of time to validate available slots.